pooriajr/hh-svelte/feature-list.md

 - [ ] add email optin
 - [x] create read-only cells which show habits nicely and don't care about clickability
 - [x] clicking a cell expands it into edit mode and allows editing records.
-- [ ] old habits are hidden under a "show/hide" toggle
+- [ ] completed habits are hidden under a "show/hide" toggle
 - [x] flesh out the ranking/score system. look for examples of existing ranking system in video games
 - [ ] range of habit score is only 90 days
 - [ ] add random habit generator
+- [ ] deploy

 ## Future
 - [ ] defer habit score updates until after a day is out of edit mode